hgu23/Autocomplete_shiny/README.md

 Jupyter Notebooks: This folder contains all the Jupyter Notebooks used for the different purposes for the project.

-Shiny APP: R shiny code used for clinically relevant autocomplete.
+Shiny APP: R shiny used to design a prototype autocomplete input field.